 (Image courtesy of Department of Conservation).

-The crossing climbs to 1900 metres and takes in the beds of ancient lava flows, stem vents at Ketetahi Springs, an active volcanic crater, and stunning emerald alpine lakes.
+The crossing climbs to 1900 metres and takes in the beds of ancient lava flows, steam vents at Ketetahi Springs, an active volcanic crater, and stunning emerald alpine lakes.

 Views of active volcanoes Mt Ruapehu and Mt Ngauruhoe are ever-present, but trampers need to be cautious.
 While rightly touted as the ‘best one day walk in the world’, the crossing is subject to the vagaries of alpine weather, which can change from perfect warm sunshine to freezing temperatures in no time.